What Is an NDA and When Do You Need One

 - Employee information — compensation structures, organizational changes

 The key requirement is that the information is not publicly available and has commercial value precisely because it is kept secret.
+For more on what constitutes protectable information, read our guide on what to include in an NDA.

 Understanding the different types of NDAs helps you choose the right one for your situation.
+Our detailed comparison of general vs. mutual NDAs covers the nuances, but here is the overview.

 Unilateral (One-Way) NDA